Chapter 17 Trim

 1) I'd fabricated the system, mounted it and run the actuator while working on Ch 17, but hadn't fully installed it with the canard and elevators.
 I'd assumed that the anchor bracket on F-22 near the pilot side anchor pad for the canard bolt would work well and had bonded it in place.
 In final assembly I realized that I had a 0.25 interference between the actuator and the inboard elevator counterweight.
 I could cut the anchor point out and move it a little and re-glass to fix this problem.

 2. The recommended actuator I'd bought was not build very well, it's a custom built unit from Motion Systems and had been stored for a couple of years in a safe place in my garage and not exposed directly to elements but the RTV seals were pealing off and it no longer sounded super smooth when it was powered.
 I had lost confidence in this actuator at this later stage of assembly.
-I'm a lot more educated on linear actuators at the conclusion of the Cozy build, and I would NOT recommend this actuator based on the workmanship and cost, though Vance's specs for it were fine.
+I'm a lot more educated on linear actuators at the conclusion of the Cozy build, and I would NOT recommend this actuator based on the workmanship and cost, though Vance's specs for it were fine, and clearly he's had good experience with it.

 3. Getting the clearance throughout the full range of motion for the spring tube would require even more trimming open of the IP hole that it shares with the elevator link tube from the joystick.
 Remember that this whole thing needs to be clear, regardless of the joystick roll and pitch position.